-- Baking Sheet: Line the baking sheet with parchment paper and liberally grease both sides.
-The goal of this step is to ensure the cake is released easily.
+- Baking Sheet: Line the baking sheet with parchment paper and liberally grease both sides of the paper.
+This is necessary for the cake sponge to release effortlessly.

 - Preparing the Roll: Select either a lint-free tea towel or parchment paper as an insert.
-This insert is rolled inside the cake.
 Lay the insert flat and generously dust the top with powdered sugar.
-The dusted insert will ensure the cake does not stick when rolling it up.
+This step keeps the cake from sticking to the insert.

 - First Roll: Slowly and gently roll the cake with the insert inside the rolls.
 Allow the cake to cool while rolled up fully; this can take between 1 -2 hours.

 - Second Roll: Once the cake has cooled, gently unroll it.
-Spread your filling across the cake, leaving a 1-inch parameter all the way around.
+Spread your filling across the cake, leaving a 1-inch parameter around the edge.
 Roll the cake back up without the insert on the inside.
 Wrap it in a towel or parchment paper to help the cake hold a tight roll while setting.
 Place in the refrigerator for four hours before serving.

 Substitutions and Alternatives

-Grapeseed Oil - This recipe uses a small amount of grapeseed oil.
-It is also a costly oil to purchase.
-Therefore if you do not already have it, I do not recommend buying it for this recipe.
-As an alternative, I recommend using: Avocado oil, almond oil, canola oil, or olive oil.
+Grapeseed Oil - If you do not already have grapeseed oil, I do not recommend buying it for this recipe.
+As an alternative use avocado oil, almond oil, canola oil, or olive oil.

 Milk Powder – Substitute with flour to keep the dry ratios consistent.

 Fillings and Toppings

 Much like cakes, swiss rolls can have a large variety of different fillings.
-I prefer a simple whipped cream served with a fruit topping on the side.
-I think it is fun to have a topping bar so that everyone can make their perfect variation of swiss rolls.
-Here are a few suggestions:
+I think it is fun to have a topping bar so that everyone can make their perfect dessert.
+Suggestions include: